 Dr Meredith Lake

-Meredith is an award-winning writer interested in the ways Australians have understood the big questions of faith and meaning, and how that has played out in society and culture.
+Meredith is an historian, broadcaster and award-winning writer interested in how Australians understand the big questions of faith and meaning.

-Sharing her love of history in the classroom, Meredith has also taught courses in Australian history at Sydney University and lectured on the history of Christianity at Excelsia and Alphacrucis.
+Sharing her love of history in the classroom, Meredith has also taught Australian history at Sydney University.

-To invite Meredith to speak at your school, university, church or conference, please complete the short contact form on the home page.
+To invite Meredith to speak at your event, institution or community group, please use the form on the home page.